liam-betsworth/member/README.md

-# dvla_remember
+# member.js

 A Javascript library that offers simple storage and retrieval of data within a browser.
-Built for DVLA to aid GOV.UK prototyping.
+It builds on localstorage, allowing you to store native Javascript objects.

 > “It ‘members things, so you don’t have to.”
 > – <cite>A purple berry</cite>